garris/BackstopJS/README.md

 backstop('test', {docker: true});
 ```

-The above flag will cause BackstopJS to hit your Docker local client, spin up the BackstopJS container at https://hub.docker.com/r/backstopjs/backstopjs/ and execute your test.
+The above flag will cause BackstopJS to hit your Docker local client, spin up a BackstopJS container from https://hub.docker.com/r/backstopjs/backstopjs/ and execute your test.
+By default, Backstop will attemt to use a Docker image with the same version number specified in your `package.js`.

+####Changing the default Docker command

 If the default docker command or image does not work for you, you can customize the command to run BackstopJS with Docker by changing the `dockerCommandTemplate` config option.
 The default is:

 ```sh
 "dockerCommandTemplate": "docker run --rm -it --mount type=bind,source=\"{cwd}\",target=/src backstopjs/backstopjs:{version} {backstopCommand} {args}"
 ```

 *Tip: to run BackstopJS in Docker in an environment where the output is piped (e.g. CI server or an IDE's output window), remove the -t parameter (change the default to "docker run --rm -i --mount...)*